open-contracting/software-development-handbook/docs/github/index.rst

 .. code-block:: none

-   component: Capitalized, <72 characters, no period
+   type(scope): Capitalized, <72 characters, no period

    A longer description of paragraph text, as needed.